 When we think about Halloween, ethical and sustainable practice doesn’t exactly spring to mind.
-But the amount of waste that a single holiday can generate is mind-boggling – from the flimsy single-use costumes, the plastic candy wrappers to the mass-produced decorations.
-Halloween doesn’t just have a huge impact on the environment either—it also takes a huge toll on our wallets.
-This year, US consumers are expected to spend an all-time high of $10.14 billion on Halloween festivities, which is a $1.5 billion increase from 2015.
+But the amount of waste that a single holiday can generate is mind-boggling: from flimsy single-use costumes to plastic candy wrappers, to mass-produced decorations.
+Halloween doesn’t just have a huge impact on the environment, either—it also takes a massive toll on our wallets.
+This year, US consumers are expected to spend an all-time high of $10.14 billion on Halloween-related items, including $3.3 billion on costumes.
 Now that’s frightening.
 Read on to discover how to have a green Halloween without creating a nightmare for the planet and your wallet.

 If you’re a conscious consumer who feels guilty about the waste typically involved in this holiday, don’t worry.
 Spooky season can still be your favourite with a few eco-friendly adjustments.
-Rather than buying mass-produced products that take a lot of resources to manufacture, you can invest in quality costumes and decorations—or even just make them yourself! – so that they last for years rather than just one day.
+Rather than buying mass-produced products that take a lot of resources to manufacture, you can invest in quality costumes and decorations—or even make them yourself—so that they last for years rather than just one day.

 The biggest carbon footprint from Halloween comes from the millions of poor-quality, fast fashion costumes that are mass-produced every year.
-Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labor standards such as China.
-Worst of all, many often don’t last more than a day before they start falling apart!
+Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labour standards.
+Worst of all, many often don’t last more than a day before they start falling apart.

-Costume shops hire out a huge selection of amazing costumes that are better quality than any fast fashion costume.
+Costume shops hire out a huge selection of amazing costumes that are better quality than any fast fashion options.
 You can also check out your local thrift store or vintage boutique to find some great pieces or fabrics that you can repurpose into a DIY Halloween costume.
 Another fun option inspired by a clothing swap is to host a costume exchange (only if your local authorities allow gatherings).

 Let’s start with the traditional Halloween pumpkin.
-We recommend buying a pumpkin from a local grower or farmer’s market, and carve it out to make a classic Jack O’ Lantern, keeping the seeds and flesh to eat later.
-Light up your pumpkins with soy-based or beeswax candles, and avoid those made from paraffin, a petroleum by-product.
-Alternatively, you can use energy-efficient LED tea lights.
-For our southern hemisphere readers, pumpkins aren’t in season during spring.
-So why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?
+We recommend buying a pumpkin from a local grower or farmer’s market, and carving it out to make a classic Jack O’ Lantern, keeping the seeds and flesh to eat later: you can roast the seeds, and make pumpkin soup or even muffins with the flesh.
+For southern hemisphere readers, pumpkins aren’t in season in spring, so why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?

 Instead of using a plastic pumpkin bucket to hold treats in, why not use something you already have?
-You can use a wicker basket, a bucket, or even an old bag or pillowcase that you can decorate and use year after year.
+You can use a wicker basket, a regular bucket, or even an old bag or pillowcase that you can decorate and use every year.
 Throwing a Halloween party?
-Make sure you avoid single-use plastic plates, cups, and cutlery and use regular dishes and utensils, or use biodegradable or recyclable ones instead.
+Make sure you avoid single-use plastic plates, cups, and cutlery, and use regular dishes and utensils, or opt for biodegradable or recyclable ones instead.

-Some of the biggest candy manufacturers in the world including Cadbury, Nestle, Hersheys, and Mars have a huge impact on the environment.
+Some of the biggest candy manufacturers in the world including Cadbury, Nestlé, Hershey’s, and Mars have a huge impact on the environment.
 They massively contribute to deforestation and species extinction due to their demand for sugar, palm oil, and cocoa beans.
-These companies have also been found to source their cocoa from countries such as the Ivory Coast and Ghana that use child labor or slave labor to harvest cocoa beans.
-On top of all that, a huge amount of resources and energy goes into making candy, not to mention all the non-recyclable wrapping that it’s all packaged up in.
+These companies have also been found to source their cocoa from countries such as the Ivory Coast and Ghana that use child labour or slave labour to harvest cocoa beans.
+On top of all that, a huge amount of energy and resources go into making candy—not to mention all the non-recyclable wrapping it’s all packaged up in.

-So why not avoid all that individually-wrapped candy, and make some sweet treats yourself?
-Cookies always go down well with kids (and adults, let’s be honest), and you can decorate them to make them Halloween themed!
-Here’s a recipe for vegan Halloween sugar cookies that would be a great option for kids with milk, egg and nut allergies.
+So why not avoid all those individually-wrapped lollies, and make some sweet treats yourself?
+Cookies always go down well with kids (and adults, let’s be honest), and you can decorate them to make them Halloween themed.
+Here’s a recipe for vegan Halloween sugar cookies that would be a great option for anyone with milk, egg, or nut allergies—and, of course, vegans.
 Some other tasty treats you could make include Carob Almond Freezer Fudge, homemade Rolo Balls, or Peanut ‘Better’ Balls.
 Instead of wrapping them in plastic or cellophane, you could put them in paper bags decorated with Halloween-themed images, or just hand them straight over.
 They won’t last long.